jamescockburn47/lexicat/README.md

 ### Raspberry Pi 5 Display Setup

 This application is optimized for running on a Raspberry Pi 5 with a display.
 The interface is designed for voice-controlled navigation using the wake word "Lexicat" without keyboard/mouse input.

+#### Deployment Modes

+You can choose either:

+- **All-in-one Pi mode**: clone, build, and serve both backend and frontend directly on the Pi (steps below).
+- **Frontend‑only Pi mode**: run the backend (and optionally host static files) on another machine (e.g. your laptop), and point the Pi’s kiosk browser at that address (e.g. `http://192.168.1.10:3000`).

+Use whichever mode best fits your network and performance requirements.

 #### Hardware Requirements
 - Raspberry Pi 5